Updated January 2023

 Requirements and Processes For Bringing Pets to Mexico

-Mexico no longer requires your pet to have a health certificate from a veterinarian.
+Mexico no longer requires your pet to have a health certificate from a veterinarian if you are from the U.S. or Canada.

 However, they do require an up-to-date rabies certificate.